 Net Metering Process ≤10kW

-Complete and return an ‘NOTL Hydro Generation Application’ form.
+The customer shall complete and return an ‘NOTL Hydro Generation Application’ form.

-NOTL Hydro will review the Application and reply within 15 days via email indicating whether or not there is sufficient capacity on the applicable feeder.
+NOTL Hydro will review the Application and reply within 15 business days by email indicating whether or not there is sufficient capacity on the applicable feeder.
 If capacity is available, a Service Layout/Offer to Connect will be provided, noting the applicable fee.

-The customer designs and builds their generation project in accordance with the ESA (Electrical Safety Authority) guidelines and arranges for an ESA Connection Authorization.
+The customer shall design and build their generation project in accordance with ESA guidelines and arrange for an ESA Connection Authorization.

 NOTL Hydro requires the customer to sign a ‘Net Metering Connection Agreement’.